r-dube/pickingflowers/aurora.md

-# First large scale intrusion into private U.S. corporations
+# Large scale intrusion into private U.S. corporations
 In 2009, Chinese government hackers already had a large scale cyber espionage operation underway in multiple countries with targets such as the Tibetan government in exile \[1\].
 However, penetrating U.S. intelligence operations was likely proving harder.
 As an alternative, the Chinese hackers penetrated multiple private (non-state) U.S. corporations to aid their espionage and counter-espionage efforts.